yusefmosiah/choir-collective/docs/Entry_Q&A.md

    - Natural evolution continues
    - Emergence is protected

-Ownership cannot be transferred directly - it emerges from participation in the thread's quantum state.
+Ownership cannot be transferred directly - it emerges from participation in the thread's harmonic pattern.

 ---